sjoerdvanderhoorn/babbelaar/README.md

 # Babbelaar - Language Learning Through Conversations

-Babbelaar is a language learning app that helps you learn a foreign language through personalized conversations with an AI teacher powered by OpenAI's ChatGPT.
+Babbelaar is a language learning app that helps you learn a foreign language through personalized conversations with an AI teacher.
+By default, it uses a free LLM service courteously provided by [LLM7.io](https://llm7.io/), but you can also configure it to use OpenAI's ChatGPT with your own API key.

-This app runs completely in your browser, with no server-side component—your data stays local and only conversation messages are sent to the OpenAI API (bring your own key).
+This app runs completely in your browser, with no server-side component—your data stays local and only conversation messages are sent to the configured AI service.

 ## Try it Online